MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/play-multiplayer-with-matchmaking.md

 ---
 title: Play a multiplayer game by using SmartMatch
 author: KevinAsgari
-description: Learn how to use Xbox Live multiplayer manager to let a player find a multiplayer game by using SmartMatch. ms.assetid: f9001364-214f-4ba0-a0a6-0f3be0b2f523 ms.author: kevinasg ms.date: 04/04/2017
+description: Using Multiplayer Manager to enable a player to find a multiplayer game by using SmartMatch matchmaking. ms.assetid: f9001364-214f-4ba0-a0a6-0f3be0b2f523 ms.author: kevinasg ms.date: 04/04/2017